oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 Of course normally you would make a change, test it and build it, then push to the registry, you would probably use some form of CI/CD tooling to manage the process, for example a pipeline built using the Oracle Developer Cloud Service (other options include the open source tools Jenkins / Hudson and Ansible).

-For this lab we are focusing on Helidon and Kubernetes, not the entire CI/CD chain so like any good cooking program we're going to use the v0.0.2 image we created earlier in the docker lab, so we just need to deploy it.
+For this lab we are focusing on Helidon and Kubernetes, not the entire CI/CD chain so like any good cooking program we're going to use a v0.0.2 image that we created for you.
+For the purposes of this module the image is basically the same as the v0.0.1 version, except it reports it's version as 0.0.2

 ### Applying our new image